lenatsekoura/spy/README.md

 By this endpoint a user can get 5(this value is hardcoded) random spies list.

 ## Improvements
-It could be used a test database connection for the Feature tests, so the original database would not changed at all
+It could be used a test database connection for the Feature tests, so the original database would not changed at all.
+More tests for spies list endopoint.